nuejs/www/faq/index.md

 1. *Spaghetti code* is hard to understand, maintain, and scale

-1. *Page weight*: It's hard to keep your pages under the 14kb limit
+1. *Page weight*: It's hard to keep your initial TCP packet (with HTML and primary CSS) under the 14kb limit

-1. *Hardcoded design*: Tailwind components look the same regardless of the context
+1. *Hardcoded design*: when styling is fixed to the component it's hard to make the component look different on other places

-1. *Proprietary syntax*: It's better to stick with the standards
+1. *Proprietary syntax*: It's better to work closer to standards

 ## Why not TypeScript? [ts]